-What became compelling about the show was seeing the transformation of dated older homes into sleek livable spaces we’d all love to own.
+What was compelling about the show was seeing the dated older homes transform into sleek livable spaces we’d all love to live in!

 What makes the new farmhouse style different from country style we’re familiar with and how do we replicate it in our home?

 With open spaces came the need or demand for furniture to fill them.
-Large sectionals, over size chairs and couches.
-By blowing away walls in between kitchens, dining and living we’ve created a demand for furniture and color to flow.
+Large sectionals, over-sized chairs and couches.
+By blowing away walls in between kitchens, dining and living, furniture and color needs to flow throughout the space.
 We’re moving furniture away from walls and getting comfortable with floating it mid room.

 On Fixer Upper, we saw homes getting re-invented for the 21st century.

 From brick bungalows to two story faux colonials, every home got the fixer upper makeover.
 As the cameras rolled in for the reveal, we saw the amazing transformations.
 Urban street or in a transitioning neighborhood didn’t matter.
 Each home was reincarnated as a modern farmhouse.